-How deficiencies in two genes synergize to halt formation of gut nervous systemJanuary 31st, 2013 in Genetics /
+How deficiencies in two genes synergize to halt formation of gut nervous systemJanuary 31, 2013 in Medicine & Health / Genetics

 Mutations in single genes can cause catastrophic diseases, such as Huntington's Disease or sickle cell anemia.
 However, many conditions, including cancer, diabetes and birth defects are multigenic, arising from the collective failure of the function of more than one gene.